SAP-samples/ui5-typescript-walkthrough/steps/26/README.md

 ### webapp/test/initMockServer.ts \(New\)

 As a next step, we create a module that initializes our local `mockserver`.
-For this, we add the new `test` folder to our App folder where we place the new `inimockServer.ts` file.
+For this, we add the new `test` folder to our App folder where we place the new `initmockServer.ts` file.

 First, we call the `init` method of our local `mockserver`, then we initialize the app component.